ZeeshanMansoor260/takehome-questions/solutions/question3/ReadMe.txt

-The model will try to predict uncertainty of a single prediction using a LSTM model.
+The model will try to predict the uncertainty of a single prediction using an LSTM model.

 System Specification: